 The Library’s instructional services are primarily aimed at supporting University course assignments and learning.
-The Library also provides outreach in the form of instructional services to regional high school classes, and occasionally other community groups, in line with the General Guidelines and details listed below.
+We also provides outreach in the form of instructional services to regional high school classes, and occasionally other community groups, in line with the General Guidelines and details listed below.

-- Instruction sessions may be scheduled during The University of Montana's Winter, Spring, or Summer Breaks.
+- Instruction sessions may be scheduled during the University of Montana's Winter, Spring, or Summer Breaks.
 See academic calendar for specific dates.
-When the regular academic semester is in session, University class requests take priority over community requests.
+When the regular academic semester is in session, University of Montana class requests take priority over community requests.

 - General tours can be given by the visiting group's leader.